Alex Tumay: Early life

 Alexander Tumay was born on July 19, 1986, in Queens, New York City, New York.
 He is of Armenian and Puerto Rican descent.
 He was raised in Fort Lauderdale, Florida, for most of his teen years.
 He learned to play piano and guitar growing up, as Tumay's father is a classical pianist, which influenced him to do so.
 He also listened to hip hop and heavy metal.
 He was in his high school's band and in small garage bands.

-Tumay could not find a major for college to satisfy his wants, and went through eight or nine majors in total before he dropped out.
-He was later working at restaurant jobs.
-One of these was a pizza delivery driver for Domino's Pizza.
-One of Tumay's friends introduced him to Logic Pro, a digital audio workstation program.
-He was interested in the program, but he could not figure out how to use it at the time so, one month later, he enrolled in Full Sail University in Winter Park, Florida to study audio engineering.
+Tumay struggled to find a college major that met his desires, ultimately switching between eight or nine majors before dropping out.
+He then worked various restaurant jobs, including as a pizza delivery driver for Domino's Pizza.
+A friend introduced him to Logic Pro, a digital audio workstation program, sparking his interest, though he initially struggled to understand how to use it.
+This experience inspired him to enroll in Full Sail University in Winter Park, Florida, just a month later, to study audio engineering.
 Tumay graduated from the Full Sail in 2010 with a bachelor's degree in recording arts, and then scored an internship at Maze Studios in Atlanta, Georgia, to where he later relocated, and worked frequently with another record producer, Ben H. Allen, who taught Tumay more about recording and mixing for an additional three years.
 He also assisted Allen on projects for the experimental pop band Animal Collective and experimental musician Youth Lagoon, before fully going into working in the hip hop genre.